sabdelmalik/BibleTaggingUtility/README.md

 The tagged subfolder should contain only one file which is the version of the tagged bible to be edited or corrected in a verse per line text file format (see note) as in the following example:<br>
 Gen 1:13 And the evening <06153> and the morning <01242> were the third <07992> day <03117>. <br>
 ================== <br>
-Note: For release 5 and above, you can use an already tagged OSIS xml file for the purpose of modifying the tag values.<br>
+Note (Experimental)): For release 5 and above, you can use an already tagged OSIS xml file for the purpose of modifying the tag values.<br>
 ================== <br>
 <br>
 Refer to [**BibleTaggingPreperation**](https://github.com/sabdelmalik/BibleTaggingPreperation) for generating the initial tagged file.<br>